-Charadrius dubius Circus pygargus Falco peregrinus Coturnix coturnix Milvus milvus Lullula arborea The following lists identify the UK Biodiversity Action Plan species that are known to, or may occur in Epsom & Ewell at the time of publication.
+The following lists identify the Natural Environment & Rural Communities Act 2006 section 41 list of species of principal importance and are a material consideration for planning applications.
+These species are known to, or may occur in Epsom & Ewell at the time of publication.